starry-koi/chandra_xray_analysis/README.md

 -The only thing you need to change when using the code with a different filter or flux band is the band_check and filter_check variables.
 -The code only works if the galaxy of interest is at the aimpoint of the S3 chip (i.e. if it was the target of the observation).
 -The astrometry won't get updated correctly if there is more than one ASOL file.
 This would be a fairly quick fix in the code if it were to occur, though.
 -The expected background sources are only calculated for hard and soft band fluxes (2-10 and 0.5-2 keV, respectively), as those are the only bands the relevant equation is defined for.
-Other bands will have NaN in this column in the results folder.f
+Other bands will have NaN in this column in the results folder.
 -Sometimes DS9 freezes (at least on my machine) e.g. while doing the astrometry matching.
 You can press the alt key to get it to unfreeze.
 No idea why.
 -Read the entire readme file and at least the overview in the script, as they answer most questions.
 The code is also highly commented, so cruising through that might help you solve your issue as well.